previder/kubernetes-demo/README.md

 ## Kubernetes Demo manifests
 This repo contains different example manifests to use on a Kubernetes cluster to get used to kubectl and helm.
 Starting at 01 with deploying a simple app on the prepared systems which will become reachable on your VIP and dedicated port.
-The further you progress, the more complex the solutions.
-All example modules will expect you to have deleted the service or entire namespace as described at the end of each module.
+All modules can be completed without finishing the previous, but it is advised to clean up after each module as described on each page.

 ## Kubernetes resources
 Many of the resources used today are default Kubernetes Resources which are documented on the [Kubernetes docs](https://kubernetes.io/docs/concepts/)